 Higher-grade meningiomas are more likely to come back after treatment, and some grade III meningiomas can spread to other parts of the body.

 These tumors start in the bone at the base of the skull or at the lower end of the spine.
-These tumors don’t start in the central nervous system, but they can injure nearby parts of the brain or spinal cord by pressing on them.
-Chordomas tend to come back after treatment, if they are not removed completely, causing more damage.
+Chordomas don’t start in the central nervous system, but they can injure nearby parts of the brain or spinal cord by pressing on them.
+These tumors tend to come back if they are not removed completely, causing more damage.
 They usually do not spread to other organs.
 Chordomas are much more common in adults than in children.
 For more on these tumors, see Bone Cancer.

-These rare tumors develop from germ cells, which normally form eggs in women and sperm in men.
-During normal development before birth, germ cells travel to the ovaries or testicles and develop into eggs or sperm cells.
+These rare tumors develop from germ cells, which normally form egg cells in women and sperm cells in men.
+During normal development before birth, germ cells travel to the ovaries or testicles and develop into egg or sperm cells.
 But sometimes some germ cells don’t move where they should and end up in abnormal locations such as the brain.
 They may then develop into germ cell tumors, similar to those that can form in the ovaries or testicles.

 Germ cell tumors of the nervous system usually occur in children, most often in the pineal gland or above the pituitary gland.
 These tumors can sometimes be diagnosed without a biopsy by measuring certain chemicals in the cerebrospinal fluid (CSF) or blood.

 These nerve cell tumors are the third most common cancer in children.
-Neuroblastomas rarely develop in the brain or spinal cord; most develop from nerve cells inside the abdomen or chest.
+But neuroblastomas rarely develop in the brain or spinal cord; most develop from nerve cells inside the abdomen or chest.
 This type of cancer is most common during early infancy.
 For more information, see Neuroblastoma.

-Lymphomas are cancers that start in cells called lymphocytes (one of the main cell types of the immune system).
-Most lymphomas start in other parts of the body, but a small portion start in the central nervous system (CNS).
-CNS lymphomas are rare in children.
+Lymphomas are cancers that start in cells called lymphocytes, which are white blood cells that are part of the immune system.
+Most lymphomas start in other parts of the body, but a small portion start in the central nervous system (CNS), and are called primary CNS lymphomas.
+These tumors are rare in children.
 For more on childhood lymphomas, see Non-Hodgkin Lymphoma in Children.

-Sometimes brain tumors are found not to have started in the brain but rather to have metastasized (spread) there from some other part of the body.
+Sometimes tumors in the brain are found to have metastasized (spread) there from some other part of the body.
 Tumors that start in other organs and then spread to the brain are called metastatic or secondary brain tumors (as opposed to primary brain tumors, which start in the brain).
 This is important because metastatic and primary brain tumors are often treated differently.